Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 5.3) Keep the litter box easy to read

-- Scoop more often so frequency is easier to track.
+• Scoop more often so frequency is easier to track

-- If you have multiple cats, separate boxes if possible so you know who is affected.
+• If you have multiple cats, separate boxes if possible so you know who is affected

-- If accidents happen, use an enzyme cleaner to reduce repeat spots.
+• If accidents happen, use an enzyme cleaner to reduce repeat spots

-If your setup needs a tune-up: The Science of Litter Box Placement.
+Related: The Science of Litter Box Placement.

-5.4) The 24-to-48-hour decision
+5.4) The 24-hour decision point

 If your adult cat is bright and stable, you may be able to monitor mild diarrhea for about 24 hours.
 If it is not improving, becomes watery and frequent, or new symptoms show up, call your vet.
 For kittens and seniors, call sooner because dehydration hits them harder.